Key Takeaways

 What a Crisis Statement Needs to Do in the First 30 Minutes

 In a crisis, the court of public opinion convenes instantly.
 Silence is interpreted as guilt or incompetence.
-A 2023 Edelman report found that 64% of people expect a brand response within 24 hours, but the digital news cycle moves much faster.
+Stakeholders expect a brand response within 24 hours in most surveys, but the digital news cycle moves much faster.
 An initial statement within the first hour is the bare minimum.

 When a Situation Becomes a "Crisis"